Pimping and Pandering

 Here’s the bottom line: Pimping prosecutions are relentless these days.
 These cases are not just going to go away and need to be aggressively defended by an experienced criminal defense attorney who can deal with the police and prosecutors, and fight back.

-If you or a loved one is charged with a pimping, pandering or prostitution, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+If you or a loved one is charged with a pimping, pandering or prostitution, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.

 Call Jerod.
 You’ll see that he knows what he’s talking about.